First Year Seminars

 "This class taught me the value of college work and showed me how to study effectively."

 –Student in FYS06-SPE 113

 What is a Justice Core First Year Seminar?

-A First Year Seminar (FYS) is a required general education course that all first-year students to take.
+A First Year Seminar (FYS) is a required general education course that all first-year students have to take.
 The FYS course, with a focus on Justice and the Individual, will not only introduce you to the unique mission of John Jay College, but will also give you an opportunity to explore this mission in a small class setting with other first-year students.
 Along with exciting, hands-on coursework, you will get to know John Jay College and participate in activities designed to develop the skills you need to succeed here.
 Each FYS is taught by supportive and enthusiastic faculty members who have designed course topics around their particular expertise and interests.
-An FYE Peer Mentor will be available for advice and support.
+A SASP Peer Mentor will be available for advice and support.

 What's unique about a First Year Seminar?

 ■ Strong support network of faculty and staff

 ■ Exposure to the college community and resources